-This fact resembles the situation of assignment games where some stable sets are obtained as the union of the cores of some subgames (Núñez and Rafels, 2013) and also of patent licensing games in which some stable sets coincide with the core of some suitable defined reduced game (Hirai and Watanabe, 2018).
+This fact resembles the situation of assignment games where some stable sets are obtained as the union of the cores of some subgames (Núñez and Rafels, 2013) and also of patent licensing games in which some stable sets coincide with the core of some suitably defined reduced game (Hirai and Watanabe, 2018).

-Of course, many examples can be provided of stable sets (for instance of some three-player games) which are not a convex set and hence will not coincide with the core of any coalitional game.
-When a stable set corresponds with the core of another coalitional game, being it a subgame or a reduced game, it is more clear the rationale that is behind its standard of behavior.
+Of course, many examples can be provided of stable sets (for instance in some three-player games) which are not convex sets and hence will not coincide with the cores of coalitional games.
+When a stable set corresponds with the core of another coalitional game, being it a subgame or a reduced game, it is more clear the rationale that is behind its standard of behavior: some agent leaves the game (maybe paying her marginal contribution) and the remaining agents share the cost according to a core allocation of the subgame or the reduced game.

-It remains open whether stable sets always exist for information graph games and, if this is the case, whether there is always a stable set consisting of the core of some related information graph game after removing some nodes or edges in incomplete cycles.
+It remains open whether stable sets always exist for information graph games and, if this is the case, whether there is always a stable set consisting of the union of the cores of some related information graph games after removing some nodes or edges in incomplete cycles.